 We run a series of informal concerts during the Spring Term which is a great performance platform for all children, whether they have been playing their instrument for five weeks or five years.
 To see the great support that children offer one another in these events is one of the strengths of the school as a whole.
 Beyond this, there is a programme of Form Concerts (held in the Outdoor Classroom when weather permits) during the Summer Term, and an eagerly anticipated bi-annual House Music Competition, as well as concerts and performances held outside school, including our regular St Swithun’s Community Concerts.
 There are larger scale concerts in school at Christmas and in the Summer Term, where all of the instrumental and choral groups will have an opportunity to perform: the Summer Concert really is the culmination of the musical life at Swanbourne over the year and involves a large number of children from across the School.

-Singing is a hugely important part of what we do and, on top of plenty of singing to enhance learning in the classroom, there are several choirs for the children to join: the 5s Choir; the 6s Choir; the ‘Little Glee Club’ (for the 5s and 6s); the Junior Choir (open to all children in the 7s and the 8s); the ‘Big Glee Club’ (open to all children from the 9s upwards).
-In 9s – Top Year boys and girls can audition for the Senior Choir, the school’s flagship choir which performs at services, concerts and other events throughout the year, as well as having the opportunity to go on a bi-annual European tour, and the Senior Vocal Group – a more select group of older musicians who are part of the group by invitation.
-Everybody gets stuck in to the House Singing Competition every year – it really is great fun!
+Singing is a hugely important part of what we do and, on top of plenty of singing to enhance learning in the classroom, there are several choirs for the children to join: the Year 1 and 2 Choir; the Junior Choir (for all children in Year 3 and 4); the ‘Big Glee Club’ (open to all children from Year 4 upwards).
+In Year 5 to Year 8 boys and girls can audition for the Senior Choir, the school’s flagship choir which performs at services, concerts and other events throughout the year, as well as having the opportunity to go on a bi-annual European tour.
+The Senior Vocal Group is a more select group of Year 8 experienced musicians who are part of the group by invitation.
+Everybody gets stuck in enthusiastically to the House Singing Competition every year – it really is great fun!

 We also have several instrumental groups, many of which are led by the specialist instrumental staff.
 The Percussion Group, Guitar Group, String Group, Woodwind Group and Brass Group all rehearse weekly and perform regularly in concerts.
 Children are invited to join the School Orchestra when they reach an appropriate standard.
 It is always great to see pupils getting together to form their own ensembles, which we strongly encourage.